duk/Frontend-Lessons/README.md

 ## Pre-requisites and my babblings

+>"Quite correct!" he shrieked triumphantly.
+"I am the Terrible Trivium, demon of petty tasks and worthless jobs, ogre of wasted effort, and monster of habit." - From "The Phantom Tollbooth" by Norton Juster

 At some point of my career, I got lazy.
 And others too.
 Whenever there is a new project kickoff meeting, I hear people blurting out 'let's just use bootstrap!', 'let's just use reactjs!', 'let's use angularjs!'

 That mentality is why you are stuck at where you are and that's why I am stuck at where I am.
 After spending years reading books on all kind of stuff, I came to realize only "mastery" can truly set me free.